catstavi/Jobava-Resume/jobavaResume.md

 ###**Education**

-University of California at Santa Cruz
+University of California at Santa Cruz  (UCSC)
 B.A. in Linguistics 2011
 GPA 3.56